 Earnings per share (EPS) is a key metric used to determine the common shareholder’s portion of the company’s profit.
 EPS measures each common share’s profit allocation in relation to the company’s total profit.
 IFRS uses the term “ordinary shares” to refer to common shares.

-The EPS figure is important because it is used by investors and analysts to assess company performance, to predict future earnings, and to estimate the value of the company’s shares.
+The EPS figure is important because it is used by investors and analysts to assess company performance, predict future earnings, and estimate the value of the company’s shares.
 The higher the EPS, the more profitable the company is considered to be and the more profits are available for distribution to its shareholders.

 Capital structures that do not include potentially dilutive securities are called simple capital structures.
 On the other hand, complex capital structures include such securities.